ctbarna/npmap.js/README.md

 ##Hosted Version

 NPMap.js is hosted on the National Park Service's content delivery network.
 Feel free to load the library directly from there.
-You can access hosted versions at http://www.nps.gov/npmap/dev/tools/npmap.js/<major>.<minor>.<patch>/.
-You should replace "<major>.<minor>.<patch>" with the number of the version you want to access.
+You can access hosted versions at http://www.nps.gov/npmap/dev/tools/npmap.js/major.minor.patch/.
+You should replace "major.minor.patch" with the number of the version you want to access.

 ##Building